-National Law University and Judicial Academy, Assam has framed its own teaching methodology to train the students in learning and understanding of problems.
-The methodology is not a traditional lecture method but participatory teaching with discussion, along with presentations, use of Audio Visual Aids
+National Law University and Judicial Academy, Assam has framed its own teaching method to train the students in learning and understanding of problems.
+The methodology is not a traditional lecture method but participatory teaching with discussion, along with presentations, and project works use of Audio Visual Aids.